 Methods

-We searched Medline for combinations of title, abstract and medical subject heading words (Table 1).
-We screened titles and abstracts, selecting articles with outcomes including infant immune responses to routine EPI (Expanded Program on Immunizations) vaccinations following antenatal exposure to maternal HIV and CMV infection (Figure 1).
+A literature search of English language publications was performed using Medline.
+Key search terms included: maternal, fetal, neonate, HIV, CMV, vaccination and immunisation.
+The full search strategy is detailed in Supplementary Table 1.
+A formal systematic review was not undertaken; however, we sought to carry out a comprehensive review of the published literature.
+We screened titles and abstracts, selecting all articles with outcomes that included infant immune responses to routine EPI (Expanded Program on Immunizations) vaccinations following antenatal exposure to either maternal HIV or CMV infection, or both.

 Studies of HIV-infected infants in which the majority of participants received ART were selected when possible, for three main reasons: 1) ART is associated with increased magnitude and quality of infant antibody responses to vaccines (7-10); 2) Studies in which infants do not receive ART are prone to survival bias because there is often a high mortality rate in the HIV-infected group (7,9,23); 3) This review is intended to be relevant to current and future practice, looking towards universal ART in HIV-infected children.
-Since 2015 the World Health Organization guidelines have recommended that all children infected with HIV receive ART.
+Since 2015, the World Health Organization guidelines have recommended that all children infected with HIV receive ART.
 The proportion of children with HIV receiving ART worldwide was 49% in 2015, and ART coverage in children and adults with HIV has been increasing year on year (24).
-Studies of vaccine responses in HIV-infected infants were excluded if they did not include a HIV-unexposed control group.Vaccine responses in HIV-infected infants
+Studies of vaccine responses in HIV-infected infants were excluded if they did not include a HIV-unexposed control group.
+Papers including a comparison between vaccine responses in HIV-exposed, uninfected infants with HIV-unexposed, uninfected infants were included.
+This review aimed to review the contemporary literature; there were no studies comparing vaccine responses of HIV-infected infants treated with ART and HIV-exposed, uninfected infants, therefore this comparison is not made in this review.

+Vaccine responses in HIV-infected infants

 Humoral responses